Biden and his 2024 campaign: Waiting for some big decisions

 The choice of Biden’s campaign headquarters has been narrowed to Philadelphia, the 2020 location, and Wilmington, Delaware, where his home is and where the president spends many weekends away from the White House.
 While Biden tends to prefer Delaware on all matters, some top Democrats worry that recruiting top campaign talent to Wilmington will be difficult.

-Biden waited until weeks after the start of his 2020 campaign to announce he had settled on Philadelphia, making a commitment to an important battleground state.
+The Biden adviser downplayed the importance of choosing between the two immediately.
+And Biden waited until weeks after the start of his 2020 campaign to announce that he had settled on Philadelphia, making a commitment to an important battleground state.

 Biden led Democrats to a stronger than expected midterm performance in 2022 by urging voters to reject “extreme” adherents to Trump’s “Make America Great Again” movement.
 So bringing in an outsider who ran successful Democratic campaigns last fall is a possibility.
 But party leaders acknowledge that breaking into Biden’s famously tight inner circle has at times been challenging.